jsonmaur/phoenix-pages/README.md

 </.link>
 ```

-You can take this even further by finding related pages, grouping by tags, etc.

 ### Sorting

-The pages returned from the `get_pages` functions will be sorted by the filesystem's default sorting (usually by filename).
-If you want to specify a different sorting order during compilation rather than in the controller on every page load, use the [`:sort`](https://hexdocs.pm/phoenix_pages/PhoenixPages.html#pages/4-options) option:
+The pages returned from the `get_pages` functions will be sorted by filename.
+If you want to specify a different order during compilation rather than in the controller on every page load, use the [`:sort`](https://hexdocs.pm/phoenix_pages/PhoenixPages.html#pages/4-options) option:

 ```elixir
 pages "/blog/:page", BlogController, :show,